 I’ll mention a few of these Detachments later in this article but with a bit more context so they make more sense.

-Each detachment gives you a number of Command Points.
 Command Points are used during a game on special abilities, these are called Stratagems.
-Some Detachments give you zero Command Points while others give you 12.
-And some take Command Points away!

 So bringing all this together;